 What are my career prospects?

-You will be qualified to seek a career as a performer, choreographer, teacher of dance, dance officer, youth dance practitioner, in business, administration, community arts, primary and secondary teaching (further training required), youth service, writing for dance, further study in arts, movement therapy or postgraduate study and research.
+You will be qualified to seek a career as a performer, choreographer, teacher of dance, dance officer, youth dance practitioner, in business, administration, community arts, primary and secondary teaching (further training required), youth service, writing for dance, or postgraduate study and research.

 How can I enhance my employability?